 Little information is publicly available about the data sharing practices between Facebook and UNICEF.
-However, Facebook does not share the raw data from users' status updates or activity on its platform, but rather "insights" about the Zika conversation in Brazil.
+However, Facebook does not share the raw data from users' status updates or activity on its platform, but rather shares "insights" about the Zika conversation in Brazil.
 UNICEF will work with Facebook through its team of data scientists under its UNICEF Innovations arm, which works to find data driven solutions to global development and humanitarian problems.

 This collaborative between Facebook and UNICEF is part of UNICEF's larger strategy to use big data to better understand public health and development issues.
 By analyzing Facebook trends and status updates, UNICEF hopes to better engage their audience and more effectively communicate public health messages to the public in order to contain outbreaks like Zika.
 A campaign built from the insights provided by Facebook led to 82 percent of individuals reached taking action to protect against Zika according to a Devex article (https://www.devex.com/news/how-facebook-statuses-informed-the-zika-response-in-brazil-89290).